HTTPArchive/almanac.httparchive.org/src/content/en/2025/capabilities.md

 }
 ```

-Supported in modern Chrome, Edge, and Safari.
-Firefox does not implement it.
+The Web Share API is supported in modern Chrome, Edge, and Safari.
+Firefox does not implement it (although it exists behind a flag).

 {{ figure_markup(
   image="web-share.png",